The ReCODE Protocol™ way of eating is known as Ketoflex 12/3™

 It often takes a little while to get comfortable with new Ketoflex™ eating habits and tweak the diet to fit your bioindividuality.
 It also may take some coaching support to find your groove and not fall off the wagon.

-After two to six months or longer on a personalized Ketoflex™ diet
+After 2-6 months or longer on a personalized Ketoflex™ diet

-In my clinical experience, I most commonly observe
+In my clinical experience, after just a few months, I most commonly observe

 - substantial fat loss in people who were overweight